-Like its cousin Logitech Group (see WR's April 2016 evaluation), MeetUp is designed to be permanently installed in a meeting room and supports two basic functions / use cases:
+Like its cousin Logitech GROUP (tested by our team in April 2016), MeetUp is designed to be permanently installed in a meeting room and supports two basic functions / use cases:

 - USB Audio / Video Add-On MeetUp connects to the USB port of a notebook PC or a meeting room PC, and acts as the external mic, speaker, and camera for that device.
 MeetUp is UVC (plug-and-play) compliant which allows it to work with Windows, Mac, and many other systems without the need for proprietary audio and video drivers, plug-ins, or apps. - 2) Bluetooth Speakerphone MeetUp uses Bluetooth pairing to connect to the user's smartphone, tablet, or notebook PC, and acts as the external mic and speaker for that device.